|

 The white division thrown into battle had been fatigued

-ged action for some time before the action and
+by prolonged action for some time before the action and

-ir officers were poorly informed as to what awaited
+their officers were poorly informed as to what awaited

-m.
+them.
 The black division, when finally committed, had

-to battle their way throu
+to battle their way through retreating soldiers and

 onto to a battlefield filled with wounded and dead.